 Roger Smith at Organ

 Though Organ doesn’t serve traditional Japanese food, it deserves a mention for its hip aesthetic, locavore approach, and sheer deliciousness.
 This vegan cafe serving burgers, muffins and smoothies is located in Akiu, in the foothills west of central Sendai, an area known for growing high-quality vegetables.
 Organ sources their vegetables and as many other ingredients as possible from local farms.

 Wagashi, Japanese sweets, are traditionally vegan.
 Though the main ingredients of most wagashi are simply rice, beans, and sugar, Japanese confectioners have developed a stunning repertoire of delicious and visually delightful sweets based on these simple ingredients.
 You may have already tried some of the most common kinds, like mochi and manju, but there’s a whole world of wagashi to explore.
 Many are unique to or associated with a specific region.
 For example, zunda is invariably associated with Miyagi, and the Naruko Onsen area has earned a reputation for having particularly good kuri manju, thanks to local confectioner Fukase.
-One of the best places to enjoy wagashi in central Sendai is Sabo San, a minimalist Zen-inspired teahouse where you can enjoy wagashi paired with a variety of top-quality teas.

 Even wagashi that look like they would contain gelatin often don’t.
 Traditionally, seaweed- and plant-based starches, like agar and warabi-ko (bracken starch) are used to supply the gelatinous texture.
 Though most traditional wagashi are vegan, please do be sure to ask about the specific ones you’re interested in.
 Occasionally some do include animal products for flavor or as a result of modern manufacturing methods.